-Join our volunteer mailing list by filling in the form here.
+Join our volunteer mailing list by filling in the form found at the following link:

 The Chilterns Conservation Board is delivering an exciting project which will engage and inspire communities to discover, conserve, and enjoy the Chilterns' Iron Age hillforts and their prehistoric chalk landscapes.

 The Chilterns has one of the largest collections of hillforts in the UK, yet many are poorly preserved, and little is known about them.
-Supported and part-funded by the Heritage Lottery Fund, this 4 year project will provide a real focus for community and public involvement through remote sensing and survey, practical excavation, and research as well as a programme of events and educational activities.
-For further information about the project, contact Project Manager Dr Wendy Morrison at the Chilterns Conservation Board tel 01844 355525 firstname.lastname@example.org
+Supported and part-funded by the Heritage Lottery Fund, this 4 year project will provide a real focus for community and public involvement through remote sensing and survey, practical excavation, and research, as well as a programme of events and educational activities.
+A key component of the project is a "LiDAR survey," covering 1400 km2, about which you can read more, and see its extent, on this page.

 Why is this project important?